 Lafayette General Health offers a variety of support groups to aid you on your road to recovery.
 We have a team of experienced staff members ready to guide you back to health.
-In living by our mission statement "To Restore, Maintain and Improve Health," these groups focus on supporting patients and their families beyond treatment.
-To register for a class, click on the date that you would like to attend or call the number listed in the description.
+In living by our mission statement “To Restore, Maintain and Improve Health,” these groups focus on supporting patients and their families beyond treatment.
+To register for a class, visit our event calendar or call the number listed in the description.

 Acadiana Stroke Support Group